zhangqi-chen/pyDiffusion/docs/examples/DiffusionSimulation.md

 # Diffusion Simulation

-Here are few examples of how to use 'pydiffusion.mphSim' to perform diffusion simulations.
+Here are few examples of how to use `pydiffusion.mphSim` to perform diffusion simulations.

 ```python
 import numpy as np